Anthony Morales

-Anthony Morales (born August 27, 1990) is a free agent American football linebacker.
+Anthony Morales (born August 27, 1990) is an American former football linebacker.
 Morales played college football at Weber State University from 2009 to 2013.
 Morales was signed by the Carolina Panthers on July 24, 2014, and was subsequently waived on August 25, 2014.

 College career

 Morales attended Weber State University, starting in 2009 and finished his collegiate career in 2013.
 He sat out the 2009 season as a red shirt in February 2009.
 In 2010, he played 10 games as a Redshirt Freshman and started in one game.
 He recorded 19 total tackles during the 2010 season.
 As a sophomore in 2011, he started in 11 games for the Wildcats receiving an Honorable Mention in the Big Sky All-Conference honors at linebacker, he record 115 total tackles during his 2011 sophomore season.
 As a Junior in 2012, Morales served as one of the team captains and started in 9 of the 11 games during the season.
 He earned Second-team Big Sky All-Conference honors at linebacker totaling 108 tackles for the season.
 In the 2013 Senior year, Morals was named to the Big Sky All-Conference Third-team recording 100 total tackles in his final year of eligibility.
 He finished his career at Weber State as one of the top linebackers in school history.
 He served as a defensive captain for three-strait years, playing in 40 career games and totaling 342 career tackles which rank fifth in school history.